Al Ghurair: Construction

 Al Ghurair Construction was founded in the 60's and focuses on aluminium, foundations, masonry and readymix.
 Projects associated with this entity include Burj Khalifa, Fairmont Hotel, Emirates Towers, BurJuman, Dubai Metro, Etisalat, Kempinski Hotel and Dubai Roads and Transport Authority.

 Properties

 Al Ghurair Properties focuses on mixed use, commercial, hospitality and residential real estate projects.
 Al Ghurair Centre, a development consisting of shopping, residential and commercial markets is a project associated with the group.
 The commercial properties division focuses on offices, warehouse and factory facilities.
 Retail Initiative develops and manages retail properties and the hospitality portfolio, including both hotel and apartment properties.

-Energy

-Al Ghurair's Energy initiative is a partnership between TRASTA Energy and Libyan National Oil Corp (LNOC).
-Al Ghurair reportedly has a share ownership of 220,000 bpd and the initiative has been operating at the Ras Lanuff Refinery since January 2008 under the name Libyan Emirates Oil Refining Co.
-(LERCO).
-The focus is on refined products of kerosene, naphtha, gas oil and fuel oil.
-It is reported that plans are in place to further build another refinery in the region along with the full establishment of a marketing and trading entity, though this is yet to be confirmed.